 Please note: I’ve made plenty of mistakes along the way and continue to learn better ways to grow and enjoy my work.
 And, big thanks and love to my friend Heidi for photographing the making of this blog post above.
 Now, on to the 5 …

 1. Conversion over connection.

-Instead of connecting with people comment by comment, email by email, and tweet by tweet, some bloggers want to convert people from readers to subscribers with a pop-up offer (read: bribe) or convert subscribers to buyers by placing them in an annoying sales funnel.
+Instead of connecting with people comment by comment, email by email, and tweet by tweet, some bloggers want to convert people from readers to subscribers and convert subscribers to buyers by placing them in an annoying sales funnel.
 Before annoying people who want to get to know you, think about what annoys you.
 If it doesn’t feel good to you, it won’t feel good to anyone else.